What it is

 2. Duty, tax, and fee calculation

-After the customs officer inspects the import documents, they must now assess any applicable duties, taxes, and fees associated with the imported goods.
-These fees are based on the goods' Harmonized System (HS) code classification, the country’s duty calculation method, preferential origin or lack thereof, the value of the goods compared to the country’s duty and tax de minimis value(s), Incoterm assessment, and more.
+After inspecting the import documents, customs officials assess applicable duties, taxes, and fees associated with the imported goods.
+These fees are based on the goods' Harmonized System (HS) code classification, the country's duty calculation method, preferential origin or lack thereof, the value of the goods compared to the country's duty and tax de minimis value(s), Incoterm assessment, and more.

 There are many factors that need to be taken into account when calculating import duties, taxes, and fees, i.e. the import's total landed cost.
 Here's an example of a landed cost breakdown for an import to Panama: